immutant/immutant.org/tutorials/installation.md

 the plugin was at version **#{site.latest_plugin_version}**, but we recommend you check [clojars] for the latest version.

-The plugin only supports both Leiningen 2.0.0 and higher.
+The plugin only supports Leiningen 2.0.0 and higher.

 ### Installing under Leiningen